 1. Introduction.
-Markov chain Monte Carlo (MCMC) algorithms have proved particularly successful in statistics for investigating posterior distributions in Bayesian analysis of complex models (see e.g. [SR93, Tie94, BGJM11]).
+Markov chain Monte Carlo (MCMC) algorithms have proved particularly successful in statistics for investigating posterior distributions in Bayesian analysis of complex models; see, for example, [11, 34, 35].
 Almost all MCMC methods are based on the Metropolis-Hastings (MH) algorithm which owes much of its success to its tremendous flexibility.
-However, in order to use the classical MH algorithm, it must be possible to evaluate the target density up to a fixed constant of proportionality.
-While this is often possible, it is increasingly common for exact pointwise likelihood evaluation to be prohibitively expensive, perhaps due to the sheer size of the data set being analysed.
-In these situations, classical MH is rendered inapplicable.
+However, in order to use the classical MH algorithm, it must be possible to